Available December 2014

 The True Story of a Sydney Scandal

-MRS MORT’S MADNESS is now available as an eBook from XOUM
+MRS MORT’S MADNESS is now available from BRIO BOOKS

 Four days before Christmas in 1920, Dorothy Mort shot her lover dead in cold blood.
 The tragic end to her affair with dashing young doctor, cricket star and war hero, Dr Claude Tozer, scandalised Sydney.
 Dorothy’s respectable husband was devastated.

 Following a trial that mesmerised the public and sent the media into a frenzy, the troubled North Shore mother of two and budding actress was declared ‘not guilty on the ground of insanity’.